starcitizen-lug/knowledge-base/wiki/Manual-Installation.md

 * Create a new drop-in config file: `/etc/systemd/systemd.conf.d/filelimit.conf`
 * Add the following line to the file: `DefaultLimitNOFILE=524288`
+* To reload it, run `sudo systemctl daemon-reexec`

 _Distributions that use /etc/security/limits.conf_